GLideKS/SRB2-luigibudds/README.md

 - Addfilelocal!
 - Thin captions and thin FPS! (tinyfontfix.pk3 needed for captions)
 - Ring-Racers-styled screen quakes! ("rr_quakes" in console)

+"This is a fork from Luigi Budd's build, mostly the same features as the original.
+The difference is that I'm merging open merge requests stuff from srb2's official repo lol.
+Maybe I'll add something original from me idk.
+I do this for git learning" -GLide KS

 # Sonic Robo Blast 2
 [![latest release](https://badgen.net/github/release/STJr/SRB2/stable)](https://github.com/STJr/SRB2/releases/latest)